JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/deepseek.md

 ---
 sidebar_position: 4
 ---
 # DeepSeek

 Official website https://www.deepseek.com/

 Established in 2023, DeepSeek (深度求索) is a Chinese firm committed to turning Artificial General Intelligence (AGI) into reality.

-With a sense of curiosity, they aim to decode the enigma of AGI.
+They aim to decode the enigma of AGI with a sense of curiosity.
 They approach the fundamental queries with a long-term perspective.

 ## Connect your Provider account